simonachkar/mcda5550-react-native/03-fetch-location/README.md

 # Data Fetching + Location Service 📍

-React Native facilitates fetching data from servers and utilizing device features like geo-location.
+## Weather App 🌤️

+A React Native application that displays weather information based on your current location.
+It showcases how to integrate the `expo-location` library for geolocation services and the fetch API for retrieving weather information from the OpenWeatherMap API.

 - [Using Fetch API in React Native](https://reactnative.dev/docs/network#using-fetch)
 - [Expo Location Docs](https://docs.expo.dev/versions/latest/sdk/location/)

-## About This App (Weather App)

-The Weather App is a React Native application that dynamically fetches and displays weather data based on the device's current location.
-It showcases how to integrate the `expo-location` library for geolocation services and the fetch API for retrieving weather information from the OpenWeatherMap API.

 ## Running the app